1-7-309. Determination of improperly marked ballots

 Annotator’s note.
 The following annotations include cases decided under former provisions similar to this section.

-As where cross mark is before candidates’s name.
-Where a ballot has no mark opposite any party emblem, but is marked with a cross mark to the left and before the candidate’s name, it should be counted, although the customary and better practice is to put the cross mark to the right of the name of the candidate intended to be voted for.
+Holding that where a ballot has no mark opposite any party emblem, but is marked with a cross mark to the left and before the candidate’s name, it should be counted, although the customary and better practice is to put the cross mark to the right of the name of the candidate intended to be voted for.
 Young v.
 Simpson, 21 Colo.
 460, 42 P. 666 (1895).

 Or slightly to the right of the appropriate square.
 Where a voter designates his choice by placing a cross mark not in the space prepared for the purpose, but slightly to the right of the square opposite it, the ballot is properly counted.
 Young v.
 Simpson, 21 Colo.
 460, 42 P. 666 (1895).

-As where name is written in under printed name.
-In the official ballot of a municipal election the name of A was printed as a candidate; below this, and in the same space, the voter wrote the name of B; and in the space left for this purpose, he placed a cross mark, the intersection of which was not directly opposite either name.
+Holding that in the official ballot of a municipal election the name of A was printed as a candidate; below this, and in the same space, the voter wrote the name of B; and in the space left for this purpose, he placed a cross mark, the intersection of which was not directly opposite either name.
 Considering that the voter, if he desired to vote for A, had no occasion to insert the name of B, it was held that the ballot must be counted for B. Baldwin v.
 Wade, 50 Colo.
 109, 114 P. 399 (1911).

-A voter prohibited from marking more names on a ballot than there are persons to be elected to an office cannot be construed to prohibit only the double marking of eligible candidates for such office.
+Holding that a voter is prohibited from marking more names on a ballot than there are persons to be elected to an office cannot be construed to prohibit only the double marking of eligible candidates for such office.
 Moran v.
 Carlstrom, 775 P.2d 1176 (Colo.
 1989).

 The secretary of state, a county clerk and recorder, or other election official as provided by article XXI of the state constitution.
 C.R.S. § 1-12-100.5.